Engaging drive from well-judged Maserati SUV

 A good-value Maserati?

 The company dubs the Levante the Maserati of SUVs, saying 'We didn't build an SUV, we built a Maserati'...
-That might be true of the Levante S, but, truth is, the 3.0d is rather more akin to merely a well-judged SUV that happens to be badged Maserati.
-Let's hope the former does actually make it to the UK market, even if nobody actually buys it.
+That’s true of the Levante S, but, truth is, the 3.0 diesel is rather more akin to merely a well-judged SUV that happens to be badged Maserati.
+Driven back-to-back the difference seems bigger than the gap in price.